Jaapson PCB manufacturering

 In my early days as a programmer, I remember thinking that we spent way too much time in code design reviews.
 But I have to admit that looking back now they really were a very important part of the process, just as they are with PCB designs.
 While you may think your design is flawless, and that making mistakes is simply not your style, often times your peers will find something in your design that you overlooked.
 Sometimes, even though you know the intricate details of the design, someone less intimate with it can be more impartial and provide valuable insight.
 Holding regular design reviews with your peers can help detect unforeseen issues and keep your project on track and within budget.

-How about you?
-Have you made some PCB design mistakes in the past that have made you a better designer today?
-Feel free to comment and provide a few more mistakes of your own so that others can learn from them too.
+you made some PCB design mistakes in the past that have made you a better

 Baggio WANG FAN